List of international prime ministerial trips made by Ulf Kristersson

-This is a list of international prime ministerial trips made by Ulf Kristersson, the 35th and current Prime Minister of Sweden since 18 October 2022.
+This is a list of international prime ministerial trips made by Ulf Kristersson, the 35th prime minister of Sweden, who took office on 18 October 2022.
+Following the 2026 Swedish general election, he announced that he would resign.

 Trips

 Summary

-As of 26 June 2025, Kristersson has visited 25 countries during his tenure as Prime Minister.
+As of 19 September 2026, Kristersson has visited 29 countries during his tenure as prime minister.
 The number of visits per country where Kristersson has traveled are: